microsoft/code-with-engineering-playbook/continuous-integration/dev-sec-ops/dependency-container-scanning/dependency_container_scanning.md

-# Dependency and container scanning
+# Dependency and Container Scanning

 Dependency and Container scanning is performed in order to search for vulnerabilities in operating systems, language and application packages.

 For further reading about Dependency and Container Scanning see [CSEDevSecOps Scenarios](https://github.com/microsoft/CSEDevSecOps/tree/master/Scenarios/DependencyContainerScanning)

-## Why dependency and container scanning [The Why]
+## Why Dependency and Container Scanning [The Why]

 Container images are standard application delivery format in cloud-native environments.
 Having a broad selection of images from the community, we often choose a community base image, and then add packages that we need to it, which might also come from community sources.
 Those arbitrary dependencies might introduce vulnerabilities to our image and application.

-## Applying Dependency and Container scanning [The How]
+## Applying Dependency and Container Scanning [The How]

 Images that contain software with security vulnerabilities become exploitable at runtime.
 When building an image in your CI pipeline, image scanning must be a requirement for a build to pass.
 Images that did not pass scanning should never be pushed to your production-accessible container registry.